colin-i/builder/README.md

 # Builder
 More to come later.\
-Build code for Linux and Android.\
+GTK4 required.\
-GTK4 required.
+Build code for Android(java) and c gtk at linux pc.